How Much Can I Sell My Gold Wedding Band For?

 How to Calculate the Value of Your Wedding Band

 Sellers may walk away with less than they deserve because they don’t know the value of their gold wedding ring.
-Before you sell, you should have a realistic estimate of its melt value to avoid selling for too little.
+Before selling, everyone should have a realistic estimate of their melt value to avoid selling for too low a price.

 Step 1: Convert karat to purity